SoravitPete/KiwiMusic/README.md

 # <img src="Home/static/media/logo-without-text.png" width="30" height="30"> KiwiMusic

-KiwiMusic is a wiki web application for music.
+KiwiMusic is a web application for music.
 We have information of various songs.
 KiwiMusic is made for people who’re interested in music.
 You’ll know more songs and exchange ideas with other people who love music as well.